 Yes.
 As long as the proposal contains substantial desk research and the applicants can:

-• clearly show the work enhanced understanding of, or engagement with, diverse community groups.
+• clearly show the extent to which they enhanced understanding of diverse groups, and

 Preparing and Submitting the Application